Local Groups Funding Scheme

 Applications are selected on a competitive process.
 They are judged on quality and the extent to which they are deemed to meet the aims of the funding scheme (see above), and their success or amount of funding is not influenced by the size of the Local Group (either in terms of institution or number of BNA members).
 It is unlikely that all applications will be successful.

-Submissions are reviewed by a sub-committee of the BNA Council.
-The sub-committee is chaired by the President-Elect, and includes the LGR co-ordinator plus two further members of the Council or Committee, typically the Treasurer and the Education and Engagement Representative.
+Submissions are reviewed by a sub-committee composed of members of the BNA Council and Executive.
+The sub-committee is chaired by the Local Groups Coordinator, and includes two further members of the Council or Committee (typically the Treasurer and the Education and Engagement Representative) as well as the Membership and Communities Manager.

 Top